thaithanhnhat/thaithanhnhat/README.md

 # 👋 Hello, I'm Thanh Nhật!

 Welcome to my GitHub profile!
-I'm a passionate developer with interests in [Your Field] and a constant learner.
+I'm a passionate developer with interests in software development and a constant learner.
 Below you'll find more about me, my skills, and the projects I've worked on.

 ## 💻 Tech Stack
 Here's a quick overview of the technologies I've been working with recently: